Skip to the content

 Source: BofA Global Research, Allianz.
 Data as at 12/2023.

 “There's a shortage, prices go up and everyone over-bills.
 Demand overshoots and you get this big hangover, as customers stop ordering and microchips sales suddenly fall a great deal.
-That’s why historically, we have always had big downturns in the short term,” he explained.
+That’s why historically, we have always had big downturns in the short term,” Bishop explained.

 “Today, there's still a downturn,” he admitted.
 “But we are expecting demand to come back and there's great structural growth as well.
 These down cycles are an opportunity to pick up things at a good price.”